mcauser/awesome-micropython/readme.md

 * [micropython_ra8875](https://github.com/peterhinch/micropython_ra8875) - MicroPython device driver and nano-GUI for RA8875 based displays.
 * [micropython-nano-gui](https://github.com/peterhinch/micropython-nano-gui) - A tiny display-only GUI with a limited set of GUI objects (widgets) for displays whose display driver is subclassed from the `framebuf` class.
 With drivers for TFT, ePaper and OLED displays.
 * [micro-gui](https://github.com/peterhinch/micropython-micro-gui) - Derived from nano-gui and supporting the same displays and hosts, this provides for user input via push buttons or a navigation joystick and an optional rotary encoder.
+* [micropython-touch](https://github.com/peterhinch/micropython-touch) - Derived from nano-gui and supporting the same displays and hosts, this offers touch input.
+Supports various touch controllers.
 * [TFT-GUI](https://github.com/peterhinch/micropython-tft-gui) - A fast touch GUI for large displays based on SSD1963 controller with XPT2046 touch controller.
 * [micropython-nextion](https://github.com/brainelectronics/micropython-nextion) - Control Nextion displays using MicroPython.
 * [mp_lvgl_widgets](https://github.com/kdschlosser/mp_lvgl_widgets) - Widgets for the MicroPython Port of LVGL.